Arnold Newman

 Arnold Abner Newman (March 3, 1918 – June 6, 2006) was an American photographer, noted for his "environmental portraits" of artists and politicians.
 He was also known for his carefully composed abstract still life images.
+In 2006, he was inducted into the International Photography Hall of Fame and Museum.

-Early life and career
+Early life and education

-Born in Manhattan, Newman grew up in Atlantic City, New Jersey and later moved to Miami Beach, Florida.
+Newman was born March 3, 1918, in Manhattan to a Jewish family.
+He grew up in Atlantic City, New Jersey, and later moved to Miami Beach, Florida.
+His parents owned hotels in both Atlantic City and Miami Beach, and would spend winters in Florida and summers in New Jersey.
+He attended Atlantic City High School and graduated from Miami Beach Senior High School.
 In 1936, he studied painting and drawing at the University of Miami.
 Unable to afford to continue after two years, he moved to Philadelphia to work for a studio, making 49-cent portraits in 1938.

+Career

-Newman returned to Florida in 1942 to manage a portrait studio in West Palm Beach.
+In 1942, Newman returned to Florida to manage a portrait studio in West Palm Beach, Florida.
 Three years later, he opened his own business in Miami Beach.

-In 1946, Newman relocated to New York, opened Arnold Newman Studios and worked as a freelance photographer for Fortune, Life, and Newsweek.
+In 1946, Newman relocated to New York City, where he opened Arnold Newman Studios and worked as a freelance photographer for Fortune, Life, and Newsweek.
 Though never a member, Newman frequented the Photo League during the 1940s.